Is your attic always hot?

 - Unscrew the outlet and remove it - Unscrew the faceplate held to the outlet using a screwdriver.
 Once that is done, remove the faceplate from the box.

-- Connect the wire to the outlet – Run one end of wire through the back of the electrical box.
+- Connect the wire to the outlet - Run one end of the wire through the back of the electrical box.
 Get a wire stripper to remove an inch of the insulation on the green, black and white wires.
 Connect the white wire to a silver terminal on the outlet.
 Connect the green wire to the green screw and black to the bronze.

-- Replace the outlet – After connecting the wire to the outlet, ensure it is inserted back to the electrical box.
-Secure the wire with the screws that was removed.
+- Replace the outlet - After connecting the wire to the outlet, ensure it is inserted back to the electrical box.
+Secure the wire with the screws that were removed.
 Ensure the wires are straight and not curled into the back of the electrical box and set the faceplate to the outlet.

 - Now, run the wire to the attic fan - Run the wire from the box through the attic to the fan.
 If you have uncovered wire, you will have staple the wire to the floor joists.
 But if the wire is covered, you will have to remove a part of the drywall to run wire through the studs.

-- Connect wire to the attic fan – Again, use the wire stripper to remove an inch of the insulation of the wire just as you need to the three strands of the wire at the other end.
+- Connect a wire to the attic fan - Again, use the wire stripper to remove an inch of the insulation of the wire just as you need to the three strands of the wire at the other end.
 Connect the white wire to the silver, black wire to the bronze and the green wire to the green wire.
 Ensure that the connection is very tight.

 - Cover the wire end - Use the cover on the back of the attic fan to prevent moisture and sparks.

-- Turn on power to run the fan – After completing the installation, you can turn on power from the circuit breaker.
-Set the the thermostat to your desired temperature and ensure the fan works perfectly.
+- Turn on power to run the fan - After completing the installation, you can turn on power from the circuit breaker.
+Set the thermostat to your desired temperature and ensure the fan works perfectly.

 How to replace the attic fan motor?